newptcai/BeeEncoder.jl/README.md

 ```
 Exactly as above.
 You can solve this into a file and solve it with `BumbleBEE` as I described before.

-Or assuming that `BumbleBEE` can be found through your `PATH` environment variable, then you can run
+If you have `BEE` installed and `BumbleBEE` can be found through your `PATH` environment variable, then you can run
 `BEE.solve()` directly in Julia and get the solution, like this.
 ```Julia
 julia> output = solve();